Incoming webhooks

 Build a string payload

 A primitive way is to build a payload as a single string.
-This method is nearly the same as running curl command.
+This method is nearly the same as running a curl command.

 import com.slack.api.Slack;